 Thrombocytopenia – Platelet count below 150,000 or a decrease since the start of the study of at least 25% and evidence of microangiopathic hemolysis, characterized by:

-- Elevated lactate dehydrogenase levels, decreased haptoglobin.
+- Elevated lactate dehydrogenase levels and decreased haptoglobin.

 And 65% will die, require dialysis, or have permanent kidney damage within the first year after diagnosis despite treatment with plasma or plasma infusion (PT / IP).

 Patients who survive the presenting signs and symptoms of atypical hemolytic uremic syndrome experience a chronic inflammatory and thrombotic state, placing them at increased lifetime risk for sudden blood clots, kidney failure, other serious complications, and premature death.

 Historically, atypical hemolytic uremic syndrome treatment options were limited to plasma exchange therapy or plasma infusion (PT / IP), which carries significant safety risks.
 Its efficacy has not been demonstrated in any controlled clinical trial.

 Patients with the atypical hemolytic-uremic syndrome and end-stage renal disease have also had to undergo lifelong dialysis, with a 5-year survival rate of 34-38%.